manish-garodia/manish-garodia/common/lib-cellar/misc-concepts/github-pr.md

 		- Modified the title of Introduction lab
 		- Modified the Oracle Database SID and Oracle home path in all labs throughout the workshop
 		- Updated the prerequisites in `deinstall-db` and added lab names
-		- Updated the date in acknowledgements
+		- Updated the date in acknowledgments
 		- Other minor changes

 		Please approve the PR so that the workshop can be released soon.